COMPUTE-LU/AI4MedLife_imaging_2021/README.md

 ### To receive 1.5 ECTS:

-•	Complete project 1, which consist of developing a concept for a small computer vision research project.
+•	Complete project 1, which consist of developing a concept for a SMALL AND FEASIBLE computer vision research project.
 The project is to be presented in an oral presentation on Oct 28 (also upload the presentation to LU box).

 •	Submit a written review with suggestions for improvements for project 1 of two other students (the projects for reviewing will be assigned to you).
 Deadline Nov 1 (upload to LU box).

 ### To receive 6 ECTS:

-•	Complete project 1, which consist of developing a concept for a small computer vision research project.
+•	Complete project 1, which consist of developing a concept for a SMALL AND FEASIBLE computer vision research project.
 The project is to be presented in an oral presentation on Oct 28 (also upload the presentation to LU box).

 •	Submit a written review with suggestions for improvements for project 1 of two other students (the projects for reviewing will be assigned to you).
 Deadline Nov 1 (upload to LU box).